 The best way that I can describe Juke Joint is “your best friend’s house party”.
 It’s a mix of art, music, and fun.
 If you’re still not able to picture it, imagine: disco ball lighting, random seating, eclectic décor like sticker-studded poles, string lights, a Barbie hanging from beads out of the ceiling, and Third Eye Blind playing on the jukebox.

-This is definitely the place you’ll want to go if you’re looking for a nightcap.
+This is the place you’ll want to go if you’re looking for a nightcap.
 It’s a little walk from the main part of Government Street, but it was worth it.

-We really only had a couple of White Claws here, but it was the people and the atmosphere that made the experience.
+We only had a couple of White Claws here, but it was the people and the atmosphere that made the experience.
 Some of the locals stepped outside and even popped back in just to ask if we wanted to join them.

 You’ll probably notice the raccoon art everywhere, when I asked what it was about the bartender told me “Oh, there’s a family of ‘em that live out back”.
 I died laughing and fell in love with this place even more.
 On top of the little indoor stage, there’s also a huge stage area out back where you can tell some great shows have been.
 On Sundays, a local band brings in extra instruments and allows other locals to play!